HackerLoad/HackerLoad/README.md

 + C#

 ## Contact
-If you have any questions or would like to collaborate on a project, please feel free to contact me at [insert email address here].
+If you have any questions or would like to collaborate on a project, please feel free to contact me at maxim@hackerload.de.
 I'm always happy to chat about web development and hear about new ideas!